 |1000 (One Thousand)||一千円 or 千円 (いっせんえん or せんえん): Issen en or Sen en|

 In this part, let’s try the real example.
-Let’s assume that you buy groceries at the store and your total bill is 1,876¥.
-How to say it in Japanese?
+Let’s say you go to the store to buy groceries and your total bill is 1,876¥.
+How do you say this in Japanese?

 Issen happyaku nana jyuu roku en!

-In the case of a four-digit number, we just need to add sen basically after the basic number.
-Please look at the following table.
+In the case of a four-digit number, we basically just need to add sen after the base number.
+Please refer to the following table:

 |List of Numbers||Japanese|